Realtime tiles

 See The go-to architecture for the full picture.
 In short: queries answer “what should the UI show?”
 (HTML + SSE patches); commands apply user intent (POST routes that change state).
 This template wires that as different handlers, not a CQRS product—Relay is just the in-process nudge so that after a command mutates state, every open /subscribe loop re-reads server state and streams fresh HTML.

 Flow: GET / returns the document once.
-GET /subscribe stays open; when something calls relay.publish, the subscribe handler rebuilds the view from board / users and pushes patches.
+GET /subscribe stays open; when something calls relay.publish, the subscribe handler rebuilds the view from Game and pushes patches.
 POST /click returns 204—the browser does not get new HTML there; updates only appear on the SSE connection.
 Datastar morphs streamed HTML into the live DOM.

-Until /subscribe has registered the tab’s user, click may not apply—the template can redirect home first.
-Swap in a real database when you outgrow in-memory board / users.
+Until /subscribe has registered the tab’s user, click may not apply—the handler redirects home first.
+Swap in a real database when you outgrow in-memory Game.

 4. Bootstrap

 Open main.py and find bootstrap(app, span).
-This function is where the app is wired for startup: static files, routes, anything that should exist before the server serves traffic.
-Stario runs it once at the beginning of the process; treat it as the composition root.
+This function is where the app is wired for startup: static files, routes, shared state.
+Stario runs everything before yield once at the beginning of the process; code after yield runs on shutdown.

 The tiles template uses this shape:

-Teardown: if you need code to run when the process shuts down (close pools, clients), write bootstrap as an async generator and use a single yield: everything before yield is startup, everything after runs on shutdown.
+Teardown: the yield separates startup from shutdown.
 Stario treats that shape like an async context manager—you do not wire the lifecycle by hand.

-Board cells use ds.on so a click issues a @post to /click with cellId in the query string:
+Board cells use data.on so a click issues a @post to /click with cellId in the query string:

 Handlers always look like:

-click validates signals and cellId, returns 204 immediately, then mutates board and publishes so every subscribe loop pushes a fresh home_view.
+click validates signals and cellId, returns 204 immediately, then mutates Game and publishes so every subscribe loop pushes a fresh home_view.

 After you have started an SSE response on a given Writer, do not call responses.html, redirect, or empty on that same writer—the runtime rejects double completion.